 It seems like every tool we use is getting an AI upgrade these days, and our project management platforms are no different.
 AI is popping up everywhere, promising to handle the tedious tasks that slow us down.
 Atlassian has, of course, jumped in with Atlassian Intelligence, a set of features baked into its cloud products.
 One of its most interesting tricks is the ability to create automation rules using simple, natural language.

-Instead of fiddling with complex menus and dropdowns, you can just tell Jira or Confluence what you want to happen, and it builds the workflow for you.
+Alongside Jira's powerful traditional configuration options, you can just tell Jira or Confluence what you want to happen, and it builds the workflow for you.
 Sounds pretty great, right?
-But how well does it actually work in the real world?
-This guide will give you a practical look at Atlassian Intelligence AI Automation Rules, covering what they can do, where they fall short, and how they stack up against more specialized AI automation platforms.
+Because it is.
+This guide will give you a practical look at Atlassian Intelligence AI automation rules, covering what they can do, how to get the most out of them, and how they can be extended with complementary AI automation platforms.

 The main goal is to make automation more accessible to everyone, not just the tech-savvy folks.
-You don't need to be a Jira admin or a power user to get started.
+You don't need to be a Jira power user to get started.
 If you can describe a process in a sentence, you can probably automate it.
-It’s a handy tool for teams looking to streamline repetitive tasks without a steep learning curve.
+It’s a handy tool for teams looking to streamline repetitive tasks through a very approachable interface.

 What can you actually do with these AI-powered rules?
 Let's break down some common scenarios you might run into across the Atlassian ecosystem.